keboola/developers-docs/extend/generic-extractor/api/authentication/oauth20-login.md

 }
 {% endhighlight %}

-From that, the value of `credentials.access_token` property is taken and inserted into `X-Access-Token` header and sent to other API requests (`/users`).
+From that, the value of the `credentials.access_token` property is taken, inserted into the `X-Access-Token` header and sent to other API requests (`/users`).